PLG6-JobApplicationAutomation/JobApplicationAutomationLinkedIn/README.md

 Chrome Browser
 https://chromedriver.chromium.org/downloads Based on your version of Google Chrome Copy path to chrome web driver for use in Program
+Copy Hyperlink for specified Job&Location on LinkedIn and then add it to driver.get()